PARSE-team/PARSE/README.md

   - For Mac OS X: navigate to "PARSE-1.0 / build / mac / PARSE.dmg"
   - For Microsoft Windows: navigate to "PARSE-1.0 / build / windows / PARSESetup.exe"
     - Note: If using Microsoft Windows, the installer may display a warning message.
 If so, click "More Info" and "Run Anyway" to begin the installation.
 4. Once the installation is completed, PARSE will be available in your applications folder.
-Due to the size of the bundled data files, please expect 1-2 minute delays when opening the application or its installer for the first time
+Due to the size of the bundled data files, please expect 1-2 minute delays when opening the application or its installer for the first time.
+5. After opening the application, use the following menu options to learn about how PARSE works.
+Some of these resources have been linked here for your convenience.
+  - [Tutorial Video](https://youtu.be/JcRaaFpzjIg): a brief illustrative demonstration of PARSE for new users
+  - [User's Guide](https://github.com/PARSE-team/PARSE/blob/main/UsersGuide_v1.pdf): the official documentation for PARSE
+  - Relevant Publications: publications that discuss PARSE's underlying pipeline

 #### Developers:
 To begin working with source code directly, install Git LFS on your device before cloning this repository.